jonnor/ESC-CNN-microcontroller/report/report.md

 In the simplest case the activation function is the identity function.
 This lets the layer express any linear function.

+Making predictions with a neural network is done by applying the data as inputs to the first layer, then computing all the following layers until the final outputs.
+This is often called *forward propagation*.

 ### Activation functions